python-websockets/websockets/docs/howto/extensions.rst

   Extensions are initialized by extension factories, so they don't need to be part of the public API of an extension.

-websockets provides abstract base classes for extension factories and extensions.
-See the API documentation for details on their methods:
+websockets provides base classes for extension factories and extensions.

-* :class:`ClientExtensionFactory` and :class:`ServerExtensionFactory` for
-  extension factories,
+See :class:`ClientExtensionFactory`, :class:`ServerExtensionFactory`,
-* :class:`Extension` for extensions.
+and :class:`Extension` for details.